Federating Google Cloud Identities with Azure Active Directory

 Admin Credentials

-thenAuthorize
+and thenAuthorize

 - Set

-Configure User/Groups Provisioning
+Configure User/Group Provisioning

 User Provisioning

-I have used the UPN
+I used the UPN

 - Under